numfocus/DISCOVER-Cookbook/venue-selection.md

 ### Mobility

 - 🍎 Reserve seats in rooms for folks who might need it (wheelchair, crutches, cane, etc.).
-Choose easily-accessible seats, such as at the end of a row on the aisle. <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>, <span style="color:red"></span>
+Choose easily-accessible seats, such as at the end of a row on the aisle. <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>, <span style="color:red">Low Effort, High Impact</span>
-- 🍎 Create wide aisles (2.5m so two power chairs can pass each other) between chairs to make it easier for people who are mobility-impaired to navigate the room. <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>
+- 🍎 Create wide aisles (2.5m so two power chairs can pass each other) between chairs to make it easier for people who are mobility-impaired to navigate the room. <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>, <span style="color:red">Low Effort, High Impact</span>
 - Reduce conference sprawl to support access for people who are mobility-impaired.  <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>
 - Consider marking and enforcing "No Standing Zones" through rooms such as foyers that are both gathering areas and regions people must pass through.
 (A 2.5m "corridor" marked on the ground in yellow tape is ideal.)  <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>
 - Consider making remote access available via livestream, recorded talks, etc. <span style="color:red">Mobility Impairment</span>, <span style="color:red">People with Disabilities</span>